jweeeezy/inception/notes.md

     ` docker images -qa `

 #### [NGINX]
+- EXPOSE *PORT_NUMBER* for documentation in Dockerfile

+- locations for config files on debian
+    - /etc/nginx/nginx.conf
+    - /etc/nginx/conf.d
+    - /etc/nginx/sites_available/
+    - /etc/nginx/sites_enabled/

 - have to setup TLS which is a way to guarantee a secure connection between
 - two applications (mb OPEN SSL)
-- have to setup an IP-address and test it